SME interview with Eric Elliott of VIP Marketing and Advertising.

 Geico is an insurance company who sets out to save its consumers money.
 This ad starts with a family discussing a trip to an amusement park.
 With humor, it leads to the father turning on a shower to makeshift a water ride, at home.
 Thus, saving money for the family.

-The objectives of the ad were to inform consumers of how inexpensive Geico policies are, thus selling more products.
+The objectives of the ad were attainable and measurable that informs consumers of how inexpensive Geico policies are, thus selling more products.
 In my opinion, the ad campaigns aggressively and successfully show Geico’s intent to position itself in the insurance market as affordable.
 Thus, appealing to its target market: low to medium income families who are looking to save money.